oasiswho/vcfbox/README.md

 You can use such as [OrthoFinder](https://github.com/davidemms/OrthoFinder) to get an Orthogroups directory.
 And then use this command to get a single-copy genes ID list.

+**The sing-copy gene list should have as same number of chromosome as gff file and VCF file.**

+**And all of them should have same order.**

 ```shell
 grep -Fwf Orthogroups_SingleCopyOrthologues.txt Orthogroups.txt > full.SingleCopyGenesIDS.txt
 ```